-- A. Assign or otherwise alienate any of its rights hereunder, including the right to payment; or - B. Delegate, subcontract, or otherwise transfer any of its duties hereunder. - §407.
-Permits example of the second s
+- A. Assign or otherwise alienate any of its rights hereunder, including the right to payment; or - B. Delegate, subcontract, or otherwise transfer any of its duties hereunder.

+§407.
+Permits

 SUB-RECIPIENT and its officers, agents and employees shall obtain and maintain all permits and licenses necessary for SUB-RECIPIENT performance hereunder and shall pay any fees required therefore.
 SUB-RECIPIENT further certifies to immediately notify the CITY of any suspension, termination, lapses, non renewals or restrictions of licenses, certificates, or other documents.